profi200/sysUpdater/README.md

 A quick tool for manually updating a 3DS using CIA files.

 This is not intended for installing anything else!
+You also should strictly avoid updating single titles because this also can lead to bricks!

+## Only use this if you know what you do!
+I'm not responsive for bricks which rely on wrong usage.
+Use it at your own risk.
-# Don't run this in sysNAND Gateway mode or it will brick your sysNAND!
+## Don't run this in sysNAND Gateway mode or it will brick your sysNAND!
 This is not my fault.
 Please ask Gateway to remove their NATIVE_FIRM update block!

 ### How to use